ecvelayo/1stsem20192020/eHarvest A Mobile Responsive Web Application for Agricultural Crops with SMS Notification/readme.md

 Troubleshoot: <br>
-All users:
+All users:<br>
-Session Expire: Refresh the browser and relogin to your account.
+Session Expire: Refresh the browser and relogin to your account.<br>
-Notification bell: If the notification doesn`t update please refresh the page.
+Notification bell: If the notification doesn`t update please refresh the page.<br>

-Admin user:
+Admin user: <br>
-Manage Order Page: When accepting/declining an order doesn`t show alert messege, Please load the nexmo account for SMS notification because it will not save to transaction table on the database if the SMS notification will not work.
+Manage Order Page: When accepting/declining an order doesn`t show alert messege, Please load the nexmo account for SMS notification because it will not save to transaction table on the database if the SMS notification will not work.<br>